pwenker/ai_and_health/docs/knowledge/breast_cancer_incidence_and_mortality_before_and_after_implementation_of_the_german_mammography_screening_program.md

 -   Today almost 100% of German women aged 50 to 69 years are invited to the mammography screening every 2 years, and participation rate is about 50% since the year 2009.

-### Q: What do the authors conclude?

-**Answer**:

--   The observed reduction of late-stage breast cancer incidence in the screening exposed age group in Germany is most likely to be attributed to the introduction of the national mammography screening program.
--   In addition, the observed reduction of disease-specific mortality fits the expected pattern, but the proportion to which the mammography screening contributed to the reduction is unclear.
--   These positive effects are bought at the cost of a moderate occurrence of overdiagnosis, especially by a sharp increase of in situ cancers.